dingxiong/phys7224/README.md

 php.
 You can easily find the part that controls the style of email.
 Change it, Email content will change for next submission.

+## remaining problems
+Background image cannot be used in email html.
+Even you use it, email server will automatically filter it.

 ## Components

 ### MySQL to store submissions, grades and keys